Join us on Nov. 15, 2018

-The 28th Nebraska Math Day will be Thursday, November 16, 2017, hosted by the Department of Mathematics on the University of Nebraska-Lincoln City Campus.
+The 29th Nebraska Math Day will be Thursday, November 15, 2018, hosted by the Department of Mathematics on the University of Nebraska-Lincoln City Campus.
 More than 100 Nebraska high schools bring students for a day of fast-paced mathematics.
 Math Day is designed for students in grades 9, 10, 11 and 12 and for exceptional students in lower grades.
 Teachers who would like to bring students from lower grades must request and receive written permission from Nebraska Math Day.
 Homeschooled students are also welcome to attend but will need to contact us for a registration code.
 Contact us at email@example.com.
-Registration is now closed.
+Registration is now open.

 Math Day consists of one individual and two team mathematics competitions.
 All students participate in a multiple-choice, preliminary exam called PROBE I (Problems Requiring Original and Brilliant Effort).
 The top 40 students then move on to take the now famous essay exam called PROBE II.
 The PROBE top 10 Nebraska high school students (sum of PROBE I and II) are awarded a total of $34,000 in four-year scholarships to UNL.

 Opening ceremony: As part of our celebration, the opening ceremony begins at 8 a.m. in the Nebraska Coliseum located at 14th and Vine streets, and it will truly be the beginning of an exciting, competitive day with plenty of room for all 1,500 (or so) of us.
 After the opening ceremony, students will walk to the Nebraska Union to take the PROBE I exam.